 - One of the grandchild’s parent’s whereabouts are unknown (and have been for at least one month)

-California courts are directed to make decisions based on a balance between the authority of the parents to make decisions about their children and the best interests of the child.
+California courts are directed to make decisions based on a balance between the authority of the parents to make decisions about their children.
+The court must also make decisions based on the best interests of the child.

 - A parent’s mental illness